 Gonorrhoea causes infection of mucous membranes, most notably the urethra, endocervix, rectum, pharynx and conjunctiva.
-Rarely, it can cause a disseminated infection.
+Rarely, it can cause disseminated infection.

 Gonorrhoea is most commonly seen among patients 15-24 years old.

 Rates of gonorrhoea have been increasing with 70,936 cases in the UK in 2019, which is a 26% increase from 2018.
 This accounts for around 15% of all new cases of STIs.
 Chlamydia accounts for almost 50% of cases.

 The number of cases in 2019 has been the largest annual case number since records began in 1918.
 The largest increase has been among patients 20-24 years old.

 Gonorrhoea is most commonly seen among men who have sex with men (MSM).
 In 2015, this accounted for 70% of gonorrhoea cases in sexual health clinics.

 Gonorrhoea is caused by the gram negative diplococcus Neisseria gonorrhoeae.

 The causative organism of gonorrhoea is the gram negative, intracellular, diplococcus N. gonorrhoeae.
 The primary site of infection are mucous membranes that are lined with columnar epithelium including the urethra, endocervix, rectum and pharynx.
 It is spread by direct contact with infected secretions.
 Infections of the conjunctiva are usually due to self-inoculation.

 The bacteria are able to attach to host cells via pili (hair-like appendages) and penetrate between epithelial cells.
 Here, it establishes infection in the lower urogenital tract causing urethritis in males and endocervicitis in females.
 Infection of the pharynx and rectum are more likely to be asymptomatic.